 As required by tradition, I answered, “You bet your sweet ass I am.”
 Then, “Are you?”

 After about five minutes of where-have-you-been and other inconsequential topics, the woman who brought him joined us.
-She and I weren’t close, but we had shared several drawing and art history classes.
+She and I weren’t close, but we had shared a few drawing and art history classes.
 Her behavior seemed to signal concern about Mike.
 As they left, I shook his hand, slightly squeezing his shoulder with my other.

 “Welcome back,” I said.